agakhil13/learning-golang/Readme.md

 ## Learning Golang Basics and fundamentals
-This repo included all the sample program practiced during the course.
+This repo includes all the sample program practiced during the course.